ellipsis/ellipsis/README.md

 Add `~/.ellipsis/bin` to your `$PATH` (or symlink somewhere convenient) and start managing your dotfiles in style :)

+As of version `1.7.3` you can also use the init system to automatically setup you environment.
+As a bonus it will allow you to use the powerful `pkg.init` hook to do the same for your packages.

 ### Usage
 Ellipsis comes with no dotfiles out of the box.
 To install packages, use `ellipsis install`.
 Packages can be specified by github-user/repo or full